-2. The Commissioner of Railways, hereinafter called "The said Power to make Rail-Commissioner," may make and maintain a Line of Railway, from Barunga Gap towards Black Point together with all proper works and conveniences connected therewith, as the same is delineated in the said plans so deposited at the offices of the Surveyor-General, at Adelaide.
+2. The Commissioner of Railways, hereinafter called "The said Power to make Rail-Commissioner," may make and maintain a line of railway, from Kadina to Wallaroo, together with all proper works and conveniences connected therewith, as the same is delineated in the said plans so deposited at the offices of the Surveyor-General, at Adelaide, as aforesaid, or as may be delineated in any plans which may hereafter be so deposited, pursuant to any law for the time being in force respecting such deposit of the said plans.